 All residential and nursing homes are now referred to as care homes and details of local establishments can be provided by Connecting Carers.

-- Connecting Carers have Carer Liaison Workers in localities across Highland to make connections with carers and visit them to discuss the support they need.
+Connecting Carers have Carer Link Workers in localities across Highland to make connections with carers and visit them to discuss the support they need.
 We use a Carers Support Plan, which focuses on carers setting their own priorities.
 Carer Liaison Workers can also provide information, signposting and funding.

 Community psychiatric nurse -